-(4) An offence against subregulation (1), (2) or (3) is an offence of strict liability.Note: For strict liability, see section 6.1 of the Criminal Code.
+(4) An offence against subregulation (1), (2) or (3) is an offence of strict liability.

 42ZZ Maintenance control manuals: amendments

 (1) An operator must amend the operator's maintenance control manual whenever it is necessary to do so to keep it up-to-date.